INSIDE: Learn How to Make a Perfect Nine Patch Quilt Block

-For some time I’ve been wanting to really dive into the topic of quilting.
-After doing a lot of research I realized the 9-patch quilt block is the ideal place to start.
-What’s not to love here.
+What’s not to love about a nine patch quilt block.
 It’s beyond simple ~ 9 squares of the same-sized fabrics.
 You can scale it up or down without much difficulty and come up with an array of possibilities.
 Add in a half-square triangle or two and get an entirely different quilt.

 The Nine-Patch quilt block is one of the best blocks to start with if you’re a beginning quilter.
 It has officially been around since the 1800s and it is one of the most recognized quilt blocks in the quilting world.
 In spite of its simplicity, it has the ability to be changed dozens of different ways when paired with different blocks.